Programs

 DENTG 1630: Comprehensive Preclinical Assessment

 This course is a comprehensive assessment to evaluate readiness for patient care.
 This Comprehensive Examination is a measure of the student's ability to master the preclinical assignments given during the year.
-This four-part, pass/fail, week-long examination contains psychomotor skills including restorative and periodontal therapies, a comprehensive station-based Objective Structured Clinical Examination (OSCE), radiology technique, and a comprehensive oral examination of standardized case-based questions.
-Leading up to the examination are two preparatory lectures and two weeks of hands-on practice in the Simulation Clinic.
+This pass/fail examination contains psychomotor skills including restorative, endodontic and periodontal therapies, two comprehensive written assessments, radiology technique, and a comprehensive oral assessment of standardized case-based questions.
+Leading up to the examination are two preparatory lectures and several sessions of hands-on practice in the Simulation Clinic.

 DENTG 1631: Preclinical Professionalism VI